-Markets in Financial Instruments Directive (MiFID II)
+Markets in Financial Instruments Directive (MiFID II) Requirements

-Since the introduction of MiFID II from 3rd January 2018, financial institutions (including the LGPS) are required to 'opt up' to be classified under 'elective professional client' status, to allow continued access to the full range of vehicles investment managers need to deliver the investment strategy.
+Since the introduction of MiFID II from 3rd January 2018, financial institutions including the Local Government Pension Scheme (LGPS) are required to opt up to be classified as an elective professional client, to allow continued access to the full range of vehicles investment managers need to deliver the investment strategy.

-In order to maintain this status, the client (i.e. Pension Fund) needs to be able demonstrate its expertise, experience and knowledge, such that the investment managers can gain reasonable assurance that it is capable of making investment decisions and understanding the nature of risks involved.
+In order to maintain this status, the Pension Fund needs to be able to demonstrate its expertise, experience and knowledge, such that the investment managers can gain reasonable assurance that it is capable of making investment decisions and understanding the nature of risks involved.